be-green/quantspace/README.md

 Without Crossing, Schmidt & Zhu](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2220901).

-The package contains utilities for estimating quantiles via the difference from a central estimated quantile.
+The package allows users to fit quantile regressions and predictive distributions in a manner which avoids the quantile crossing problem.
 Fitted quantiles are guaranteed to be positive, because instead of directly estimating each quantile, the package will estimate the quantile effect on the log of the residuals with the correct corresponding sign.